-Ceilings

-Repair category 2

-Notes Some cracked/uneven ceiling plaster was noted.
-Repairs may be required at the time of redecoration or in the event of disturbance.
+Ceilings Repair category 2 Notes Staining was noted to some ceiling and wall linings within the property and around the hallway roof light.
+Further advice should be obtained from a firm of roofing contractors prior to purchase.
+Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.